john7rho/orpheus_website/README.md

 ## Running the tests
 ```
-To run the app, use the "flask run" command.
-For some systems (mainly Windows systems), it is necessary to run "python app.py" instead.
+To run the app, run `FLASK_APP=app.py` initially to set up the flask app.
+Then all future executions can be done with "flask run" command.
+For some systems (mainly Windows systems), it may be necessary to run "python app.py" instead.
 ```
 If this runs into issues, running flask run (depending on your system dependencies) will work.
 Open up your browser and visit